CharlesCarley/FileTools/Documentation/TableStructure.md

 ## Name table(NAME)

 The name table is identical in structure as the type table.
-The string array contains the member names of all user-defined members.
+The string array contains the member names of all user-defined types.
 Any extra information about a specific member other than its atomic type comes from the name.
 Which would be, for instance, determining whether or not it is a pointer, a pointer to a pointer, an array or multidimensional array, etc..
 By default, FileTools supports only three-dimensional arrays.
-The macro definition FT_ARR_DIM_MAX 3, may be changed to support larger n-dimensional arrays if needed.
+The preprocessor definition FT_ARR_DIM_MAX 3, may be changed to support larger n-dimensional arrays if needed.

 ## Type size table(TLEN)

 The TLEN table is an array of 2-byte integers.
 It contains the same number of elements as the type table.
-The type index for the type table corresponds to the corresponding element in the size table.
-The values in this table contain the computed size for the atomic types as well as user-defined types.
+The type index for the type table directly corresponds to the same element in the size table.
+The values in this table contain the computed size for the atomic types as well as all user-defined types.

 For example: